ConradIrwin/pry-rescue/README.md

 ## Usage

-For simple ruby scripts, just run them with the `rescue` executable instead of the `ruby` executable.
+For simple Ruby scripts, just run them with the `rescue` executable instead of the `ruby` executable.

 ```